Mon, Feb 08, 2021

 Tower Personnel Observed The Airplane Land Hard, Bounce, And Then Climb Out

 Date & Time: January 6, 2021, 14:11 Local Registration: N737NB

 Flight Conducted Under: Part 91: General aviation – Instructional

-On October 25, 2020, at 1052 eastern daylight time, a Cessna 172H, N724BC, was substantially damaged when it was involved in an accident near Dunnellon, Florida.
-The pilot was fatally injured.
+On December 4, 2020, about 1411 Pacific standard time, a Cessna C172N, N737NB, was substantially damaged when it was involved in an accident near Palm Springs, California.
+The pilot was seriously injured.
 The airplane was operated as a Title 14 Code of Federal Regulations (CFR) Part 91 personal flight.
-The pilot, who was also the owner of the airplane held a private pilot certificate for single-engine airplanes with an instrument rating.

 This post was originally published by Aero News GA on .
 Please visit the original post to read the complete article.